Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Cake Shrinkage

-The cake comes out of the oven, and you notice that it shrank or pulled away from the sides
+The cake comes out of the oven, and you notice that it shrank or pulled away

 of the pan.
 The reasons are: